Project Atrium: Rafael Lozano-Hemmer

 Brooks Rehabilitation, Mayo Clinic, Wende Wilson

-ABOUT RAFEAL LOZANO-HEMMER
+ABOUT RAFAEL LOZANO-HEMMER

 Rafael Lozano-Hemmer was born in Mexico City in 1967.
 In 1989 he received a B.Sc. in Physical Chemistry from Concordia University in Montréal, Canada.